-Facilitate a regional seed collecting program for the Midwest to help meet increased immediate needs for regionally specific monarch & RPBB-supporting plantings.
+Facilitate a regional seed collecting program for the Midwest and Great Lakes region to help meet increased immediate needs for regionally specific monarch & RPBB-supporting plantings.

-- Regionally-specific milkweed and forage plant seed is generally commercially unavailable in large quantities within the Midwest.
-In order to successfully enhance monarch, RPBB, and other imperiled pollinator's habitat, a temporary coordinated regional milkweed and forage plant seed collection and distribution network will be established. - Seed collecting protocols across the region for this project will be standardized.
+Regionally-specific milkweed and forage plant seed is generally commercially unavailable in large quantities within the Midwest and Great Lakes region.
+In order to successfully enhance monarch, RPBB, and other imperiled pollinator's habitat, a temporary coordinated regional milkweed and forage plant seed collection and distribution network will be established.

+- Seed collecting protocols across the region for this project will be standardized.
 Seed collectors will be recruited and trained according to the protocol.
-All

-- collectors will work off a single plant species target list.
-Seed will be processed out of a single cleaning center, inspected for weeds, tested for viability, and then used for seedling propagation or reseeding efforts at project sites for imperiled pollinator habitat establishment. - Any seed collections found to be contaminated by weeds, or of low viability, will be removed from the inventory and destroyed. - A total of 1,000 seed collections (approximately 167 per state) will be completed over the span of the project and a portion of the seed from each state will be grown out to generate a total of 10,000 seedlings. - Seed collection and distribution zones within each state have been identified utilizing a mixture of ecoregional and provisional seed zone boundaries.
-All native plant materials generated from the seed collecting efforts will be redistributed within the same state collection zone in order to maintain genetic variability and resilience across milkweed and forage plant populations and assist with the goal of enhancing of 10,000 acres across the Midwest.
+All collectors will work off a single plant species target list.
+Seed will be processed out of a single cleaning center, inspected for weeds, and then used for seedling propagation or reseeding efforts at project sites for imperiled pollinator habitat establishment. - Any seed collections found to be contaminated by weeds will be removed from the inventory and destroyed. - A total of 1,550 seed collections (approximately 193 per state) will be completed over the span of the project and a portion of the seed from the states will be grown out to generate a total of 13,000 seedlings. - Seed collection and distribution zones within each state have been identified utilizing a mixture of ecoregional and provisional seed zone boundaries.
+All native plant materials generated from the seed collecting efforts will be redistributed within the same state collection zone in order to maintain genetic variability and resilience across milkweed and forage plant populations and assist with the goal of enhancing of 15,625 acres across the Midwest and Great Lakes region.

-Provide training to volunteers and technical assistance to public and private land managers in the Midwest.
+Provide training to volunteers and technical assistance to public and private land managers in the Midwest and Great Lakes region.

-- Technical assistance for the various land use types (private lands, private working lands, public lands) will be provided through promotion of a P2 webinar series focusing on pollinator habitat enhancement and maintenance best management practices and techniques, including: seeding, plug planting, invasive plant removal, seedbed preparation, controlled burning, and plug planting preparation. - 6 in-person seed collection workshops will be held in addition to the development of an online training module with the goal of training at least 100 volunteer seed collectors across the 6-state project area.
+- Technical assistance for the various land use types (private lands, private working lands, public lands) will be provided through promotion of a P2 webinar series focusing on pollinator habitat enhancement and maintenance best management practices and techniques, including: seeding, plug planting, invasive plant removal, seedbed preparation, controlled burning, and plug planting preparation. - Project Wingspan will also be providing educational support and technical guidance to land managers through 5 in-person workshops across AR, IL, MI, MN, and WI (one in each state), to help ensure land stewards have opportunities to learn about and incorporate current BMP's into management schemes. - 11 in-person seed collection workshops will be held in addition to the development of an online training module with the goal of training at least 250 volunteer seed collectors across the 8-state seed collection focus area.